Monday, November 4, 2024

 Jesus instructed this and exemplified it – we need to look to Him and follow His footsteps:

-“…let us lay aside every weight, and the sin that so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy set before Him endured the cross, despising the shame, and has set down at the right hand of the throne of God.”
+“…let us lay aside every weight, and the sin that so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”
 (Hebrews 12:1-2 NKJV)

 “…But when you do good and suffer, if you take it patiently, this is commendable before God.
 For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow in His steps: “Who committed no sin, nor was deceit found in His mouth”; who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously…” (1 Peter 2:20b-23 NKJV)

 “He who says, “I know Him,” and does not keep His commandments, is a liar, and the truth is not in him.
-But whoever keeps His word, truly the love if God is perfected in him.
+But whoever keeps His word, truly the love of God is perfected in him.
 By this we know that we are in Him.
 He who says he abides in Him ought himself also to walk just as He walked.”
 (1 John 2:4-6 NKJV)

 We need to remember who God is – and all that He has done and all that He continues to do for us: His mercy and grace, His forgiveness, His patience, and His blessings – and who we are before Him: in dire need of His mercy and grace, in utter need of His forgiveness, in desperate need of His patience, and in humble appreciation of His bountiful blessings – so that we give no offense nor minimize God, His word, or His way in other's eyes.